vxel/brotherql/README.md

   Meaningless if dither is true
 - **brightness**: Brightness factor applied before dithering.
 Higher means brighter.
 - **rotate**: rotate the image (clock-wise) by this angle in degrees.
 Accepted angles are multiple of 90 degrees (90, 180, 270).
+- **dpi600**: use 600 dpi height x 300 dpi wide resolution.
+Only available on some models.
+The image must be provided as 600x600 dpi.
+The width will be resized to 300dpi.

 ## Maven dependency